Coronary artery disease

 Key points about coronary artery disease

-• Coronary artery disease (CAD) is the most common type of heart disease and happens when the arteries that supply blood to your heart muscle (the coronary arteries) become hardened and narrowed.
+• Coronary artery disease (CAD) is the most common type of heart disease.

-• A gradual blockage can result in angina.
-A sudden or severe blockage can cause a heart attack or cardiac arrest.
+• CAD can cause chest pain (angina), a heart attack or cardiac arrest.

-• Coronary artery disease and stroke are the number one causes of death and disability in New Zealand.
+• CAD and stroke are the number one causes of death and disability in Aotearoa New Zealand.

-• The age when you are advised to start having heart checks changes, depending on your age, ethnicity and other risk factors.
+• When you should start having heart checks depends on your age, ethnicity and other risk factors.

 Man fishing off a rock by the sea

-The narrowing of the coronary arteries can be due to the buildup of cholesterol and other material, called plaque, on their inner walls.
+Narrowing of your coronary arteries can be due to the build up of cholesterol and other material, called plaque, on the inner walls of these arteries.
 This build-up is called atherosclerosis.
-As it grows, less blood can flow through the arteries.
+As the build up increases, less blood can flow through your arteries.
 As a result, the heart muscle can't get the blood or oxygen it needs.
 This can lead to angina (chest pain) or a heart attack.

-Most heart attacks happen when a blood clot suddenly cuts off the hearts' blood supply, causing permanent heart damage.
+Most heart attacks happen when a blood clot suddenly cuts off the blood supply to your heart, causing permanent heart damage.
 Over time, CAD can also weaken the heart muscle and contribute to heart failure and arrhythmias.

-• Heart failure means the heart can't pump blood well to the rest of the body.
+• Heart failure means your heart can't pump blood well to the rest of your body.

 • Arrhythmias are changes in the normal beating rhythm of the heart.